Fusion-Collective/Fusion2/FUSION_GUIDING_COVENANT.md

-## 📜 Covenant
+## Covenant

-Principles guiding humanity-AI symbiosis.
+We rise together with AI.